- Coronavirus | Belgian measures for businesses

 The coming days will bring clarity on the practical details and legal consequences and a ratified decision by the government.

-For positions that do not lend themselves to teleworking, companies must take the necessary measures to respect the applicable guidelines, in particular keeping a distance of 1.5 m between each person.
+Under current legislation, teleworking is recommendable in all non-essential undertakings.
+For positions that do not lend themselves to teleworking, companies should take necessary reasonable measures to respect the applicable guidelines, in particular keeping a distance of 1.5 m between each person.
 This rule also applies to transport organized by the employer.
+Guidelines on how to organize such a working environment have been distributed by the federal Government.
+Companies should agree with the employees or their representative on the practical roll out of such measures.

 Employers who do not comply with these government measures risk severe sanctions.
 The police have the task of monitoring compliance with the government's measures.